RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-diffusion.md

 ## Diffusion May Cause Over-Concentration

 Although things work out nicely in theory, we need to be careful that the introduced score function $$\nabla \log \rho_t(x)$$ itself has errors, and it may introduce undesirable effects if we rely on it too much (with a large $$\sigma_t$$).
 This is indeed the case in practice.
-As shown in the figure below, when we increase the noise magnitude $$\sigma_t$$,  the generated samples to cluster closer to the centers of the Gaussian modes.
+As shown in the figure below, when we increase the noise magnitude $$\sigma_t$$,  the generated samples tend to cluster closer to the centers of the Gaussian modes.

 <div class="l-body">
 <figure id="figure-4" style="margin: 1em auto;">